Sendai Miyagi, Japan Travel Guide

 Online blogs and Facebook groups for "Gluten-Free Japan" are resources.
 Google Translate's camera aids in deciphering menus.

-Larger chains or hotel restaurants may be more accommodating.
+Larger chains or restaurants in hotels may be more accommodating.

 Tap water in Japan is generally safe to drink.
 Restaurants maintain high hygiene standards.